ozshy/actual/README.md

 I recorded 6.57 minutes on a Dell Windows machine 12th Gen Intel Core i9 2.50 GHz processor with 64GB RAM.

-I also recorded ZZZ on a Lenovo machine with 8GB Ram and Intel Core i3 1.20 GHz processor.
+I also recorded 10.88 on a Lenovo machine with 8GB Ram and Intel Core i3 1.20 GHz processor.